 Building a national railway was all well and good but CP was a for-profit company and therefore needed profits.
 Tourism was one thing, but to keep the rail lines safe and to increase land values they needed more people living out west.
 So they advertised.
 They worked with the government.
 And they built ready-made farms for people.

 Because the (eastern) Canadian settlers had such a poor opinion of the west, CP reached out to Americans and Europeans instead, offering amazing deals and door-to-door (ish) travel.
 This was of interest to me because this is how my great grandparents came to the Canadian prairies—the promise of affordable land, a farm, and a home.
 I knew they got a good deal on the land but this is a whole other layer to their story.

-For 374 pages of Canadian Pacific: Creating a Brand Building a Nation, take in the history, complexity, and ingenuity of a company created from a prime minister’s vision for a transcontinental railway.
-Learn how the company overcame devastating obstacles like political scandal, sabotage, financial ruin, the Great Depression, two world wars, recession, competition, and critique by holding on to a clear vision, creative marketing, influential graphic design, and diversification.
+For 374 pages of Canadian Pacific: Creating a Brand, Building a Nation, take in the history, complexity, and ingenuity of a company created from a prime minister’s vision for a transcontinental railway.
+Learn how the company overcame devastating obstacles like political scandal, sabotage, financial ruin, the Great Depression, two world wars, recession, competition, and critique by holding on to a clear vision, creative marketing, influential graphic design and diversification.

 One note: I read a PDF review version and must say, I have missed out.
-I thought this was a marketing book so didn’t mind the digital format but more than half the pages are images of CP advertisements and historical photos.
+I thought this was a marketing book so didn’t mind the digital format.
+However, more than half the pages are images of CP advertisements and historical photos.
 If I had the hardcover I would have enjoyed this book much more.
 As it stands, it was a joy to read, even if it did take me six months.

 One more thing.
 I think you’ll enjoy my free resource library.
 This is where I keep my files, downloads, ebooks, worksheets and whatever else I manage to create.
 I love sharing what I learn and want to keep adding to this library so it becomes a wealth of helpful goodness.